 The Master of Arts in Specialized Journalism is a program geared toward experienced journalists seeking subject matter expertise and toward experienced professionals in other fields seeking journalism skills to advance their expertise.
 The program is also open to recent School of Journalism graduates with records of excellence in their university classes and internships and a demonstrated aptitude and commitment to developing an expertise in a specialized field of reporting.

-In the spring semester, students will enroll in a journalism seminar focused on the reporting and analysis of decision-making, an advanced reporting course, and approved electives.
-Students will also enroll in elective course work totaling 8 units, chosen again from offerings across the university and in consultation with their faculty mentors.
+In the spring semester, students will enroll in a journalism graduate seminar, "Critical Thinking: The Art and Science of Not Getting Fooled," and approved electives.
+Students will also enroll in elective course work totaling approximately 8 units, chosen again from offerings across the university and in consultation with their faculty mentors.
 Finally, students will complete their master's professional project.

-The 11-month program has been designed for a fall and spring semester enrollment cycle; however, students may also elect to complete the program on a part-time basis, but must start with the intensive summer course.
+The 11-month program has been designed for a fall and spring semester enrollment cycle; however, students may also elect to complete the program over a longer time span on a part-time basis, but must start with the intensive summer course.

 Studies toward the Master of Arts in Specialized Journalism require 34 units of prescribed courses and approved electives.
 No more than 10 units of 400-level course work may be applied toward the Master of Arts in Specialized Journalism.